vegaprotocol/documentation/docs/node-operators/migration-guides/update-network-with-checkpoint.md

 * `<BACKUP-FOLDER>`: the folder where you store backups, e.g., `/home/vega/backups`
 * `<VISOR-BIN>`: the path to the Vega Visor binary, e.g., `/home/vega/bin/visor`
 * `<VEGA-BIN>`: the path to the Vega core binary, e.g., `/home/vega/bin/vega`
-* `<CHAIN-ID>`: new chain ID for network; it is required to pass as an argument for data-node, e.g., current chain ID on mainnet is: `vega-mainnet-0009`
+* `<CHAIN-ID>`: new chain ID for network; it is required to pass as an argument for data node, e.g., current chain ID on mainnet is: `vega-mainnet-0009`

 The following are placeholders for the PostgreSQL connection details for the data node - the ones you put in the data node `config.toml`.

 * `<VEGA-DB-USER>` - PostgreSQL user you create and put in the data node config
 * `<VEGA-DB-NAME>` - PostgreSQL database name

-We will refer to the above paths in the following guide.
+This guide will refer to the above paths.
 The sample paths given above are just examples.
 We recommend setting the paths that align with the conventions adopted by your organisation.

 ## Study the changes between versions
 Before upgrading your node software, read the upgrading file in the Vega repo for a full list of the changes between the two versions, and review the breaking API changes.